-Primary vaginal cancer is very rare.
+Primary vaginal cancer is rare.
 Most primary vaginal cancers start in skin cells called squamous cells.
-This is called squamous cell cancer.
-The other types are adenocarcinoma (6%), melanoma (3%), and sarcoma (3%).
+This cancer is known as squamous cell cancer.
+The other types are adenocarcinoma, melanoma, and sarcoma.

 The cause of squamous cell carcinoma of the vagina is unknown.
-However, a history of cervical cancer is common in women with squamous cell carcinoma of the vagina.
+But a history of cervical cancer is common in women with squamous cell carcinoma of the vagina.

 Most women with squamous cell cancer of the vagina are over 50.

-Adenocarcinomas of the vagina more commonly affect younger women.
-The average age at which adenocarcinoma of the vagina is diagnosed is 19.
+Adenocarcinoma of the vagina usually affects younger women.
+The average age at which this cancer is diagnosed is 19.
 Women whose mothers took diethylstilbestrol (DES) to prevent miscarriages during the first 3 months of pregnancy are more likely to develop vaginal adenocarcinoma.

-Sarcoma botryoides of the vagina is a rare type of cancer that mainly occurs in infancy and early childhood.
+Sarcoma of the vagina is a rare cancer that mainly occurs in infancy and early childhood.

 Some women have no symptoms.

-In patients with no symptoms, the cancer may be found during a routine pelvic examination and Pap smear.
+In patients with no symptoms, the cancer may be found during a routine pelvic exam and Pap smear.

 Other tests to diagnose vaginal tumors include: